-Meaning that if you are fixating on the negatives, you will only see the negatives.
+Meaning that if you are fixating on negative events, you will only see the negative things.
 That’s anxiety-provoking and depressing to view yourself and the world through this type of lens.

 - You are focused on self-defeating thoughts.

-You cannot see things in a more balanced way and may find yourself thinking in ways that encourage negative thoughts.
+You cannot see things more balanced and may find yourself thinking in ways that encourage negative thoughts.

-- A vicious cycle of anxiety/depression, self-defeating thoughts and uncomfortable emotions.
+- A vicious cycle of anxiety/depression, self-defeating automatic thoughts, and uncomfortable emotions.

 Where can this lead you?